History of rail transport in Poland: Warsaw–Vienna line

 In 1839, the Warsaw-Vienna Railway Company was founded as a joint stock company.
-In the same year it applied for a license to build the Warsaw-Vienna Railway line.
+In the same year it applied for a license to build the Warsaw–Vienna Railway line.
 Construction started in 1840, but in 1842 the company went bankrupt.
 The shares and property were taken over by the Government of Russian Poland in 1843 and construction continued.
 The first section (from Warsaw to Grodzisk Mazowiecki) was finished on 15 June 1845, and before December had reached Skierniewice.
-The whole line to Granica ("Border") station was completed in 1848, with a junction to Szkarpawa station of Kraków and Upper Silesia Railway.
+The whole line to Granica ("Border") station was completed in 1848, with a junction to Szczakowa station of Kraków and Upper Silesia Railway.
 In the same year, after the outbreak of the Spring of Nations, the first large international railway-military operation dispatched over 200,000 mounted Russian soldiers from Warsaw to Vienna and Budapest to help the Emperor of Austria put down the uprising.

 In 1859, the Government of Russia turned over the Warsaw–Vienna Railway to private owners.

 Opened in 1865/66, the new double track branch of Warsaw–Vienna Railway from Koluszki to Łódź Fabryczna was the most profitable railway in Congress Poland.

 In 1894, the Warsaw–Vienna Railway ordered 13 fast steam locomotives with the Prussian S 2 design, and a series of modern 4-axle cars which covered transit routes from Schwartzkopff.

 It was decided to nationalize the Warsaw and Vienna and Warsaw and Bydgoszcz Railways and the broad gauge track Kaliska Railway managed by this society.
 One year later, a decision was made to readjust the Warsaw and Vienna Railway to broad gauge track, but it was not realized.

 In 1902, the Warsaw–Vienna Company built a wide gauge railway from Warsaw to Kalisz via Łowicz and Łódź (the Warsaw–Kalisz Railway), on a route different from the company's standard gauge line.

 At that time, Kalisz lay near the western border of Russian Empire.
 In 1906, it was joined to Nowe Skalmierzyce on the Prussian side of the border, providing a direct communication between Łódź and Lower Silesia.